KedarJois/KedarJois/README.md

 - 👋 Hi, I’m @KedarJois
 - 👀 I’m interested in learning contemporary & future technologies
 - 🌱 I’m currently working as Java Fullstack Developer in TCS
-- 💞️ I’m looking to collaborate on Java 8 , AngularJS projects
+- 💞️ I’m looking to collaborate on Java , AngularJS projects , my core strength is backend coding , feel free to reach out if you need any help
 - 📫 How to reach me -> www.linkedin.com/in/kedarjois

 <!---